pivotal/docs-tap/eventing/about.hbs.md

-# Eventing
+# Eventing Overview

-Eventing for Tanzu is a collection of APIs based on [Knative Eventing](https://knative.dev/docs/eventing/) that allows the use of an event-driven architecture with your applications.
+Eventing in Tanzu Application Platform (commonly known as TAP) is a collection of APIs based on [Knative Eventing](https://knative.dev/docs/eventing/) that allows the use of an event-driven architecture with your applications.